HSJose/performance_session_example/readme.md

 # READ ME

-### Here is a sample script that show cases the features of the HeadSpin platform.
+### Here is a sample script that show cases several features of the HeadSpin platform.
 Also serves as an example for parallelizing a script with TestNG.
 <br>

 #### Appium Load Balancer.